 Marriage as a mirror of self

 In a deep and intimate relationship, the mirroring of one’s true self is most accurate.
 Some individuals are uncomfortable with the truth about themselves.
 They have kept their true face carefully hidden under a social mask from others as well as from themselves, and have convinced themselves that their mask is their true face.
 Such individuals feel threatened when there is too much intimacy because, in intimacy, there are unguarded moments when the mask slips, and your partner instantly reflects your real face to you.
-This whole process frightens them, so such people shy away from an intense relationship.
+This whole process frightens them, so they shy away from an intense relationship.
 They do not want to face their own reality and therefore, justify their actions.
-Whenever the closeness feels threatening to them they get uncomfortable and escape to another relationship.
+Whenever the closeness feels threatening to them they get uncomfortable and escape to another relationship—in other words, they have an extramarital affair.

 Escape from problems